AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

               - '061_DB_IS_UP_TO_DATE:hash'
               - '061_SYSTEM_DEFAULT:hash'
 ```

-For on-premises, follow the [instructions here.](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cache/redis/redis-pg-cache.html#redis-preload-feature)
+For on-premises installations, see [Redis preload feature](../../../configuration/cache/redis-pg-cache.md#redis-preload-feature) in the _Configuration Guide_.

 ## Enable stale cache

-Enhance performance by reducing lock waiting times, especially when dealing with numerous Blocks or Cache keys.
-It allows serving outdated cache while generating a new one in parallel.
-All you need is to define the cache type you want to enable stale cache in your `.magento.env.yaml`, example:
+Enhance performance by reducing lock waiting times, especially when dealing with numerous Blocks and Cache keys.
+It allows serving an outdated cache while generating a new one in parallel.
+Define the cache type where you want to enable stale cache in the `.magento.env.yaml` configuration file.

 ```yaml
 stage:
   deploy: